 By the way, isn't it amazing how often a church refuses to discipline its people?
 The Corinthian church looked the other way while one of its members openly practiced incest in their midst (1 Corinthians 5:1).
-Likewise, the church at Thyatira was looking the other way while Jezebel was actually teaching the saints there to engage in sexual immorality!
-Now, it is my opinion that our Lord is taking exception to the fact that Jezebel was teaching in the church at all … as well to what she was teaching.
-This would be in line with those passages in the Word that prohibits women to teach or to usurp authority over the man (I Timothy 2:11-14).
-Again, as you have it in First Corinthians 13:34-35,
+Likewise, the church at Thyatira was looking the other way while Jezebel was actually teaching the saints to engage in sexual immorality!

 Let women keep silence in the churches: for it is not permitted unto them to speak; but to be under obedience, as also says the Law.
 And if they will learn anything, let them ask their husbands at home: for it is a shame for women to speak in the church.
 (KJV)

-These rules do not apply to single women and widows, however.
-Their status as single women gives them the freedom to speak out to the Church and, in the biginning of the Church, they sometimes even held the role of prophetesses (see I Corinthians 11:5; Luke 2:36 and Acts 21:8-9).
-When they married, however, they lost that role and ministry, having assumed a new role as wife, with all of the new obligations and blessings that entailed.
-Are there exceptions to these rules?
+Someone is bound to ask, Are there exceptions to these rules?
 Yes.
-If a married woman is asked by the elders and has the approval of her husband … she certainly can speak and teach the saints.
-Also, Scripture reveals that married women can and should, in fact, teach other women and children in the Church (Titus 2:3-4).
+If a married woman is asked by the elders of their church to teach... and they have the approval of their husbands … they certainly can speak to and teach the saints.
+Also, Scripture reveals that married women can, and should, in fact, teach other women and children in the Church (Titus 2:3-4).
 Some may disagree with what I have said here.
-It is more of a knotty issue in some circles than others.
-Bottom line though … Jezebel had clearly taken the bit in her teeth and was teaching whenever and whatever she pleased to the church at Thyatira.
+And, it is more of a knotty issue in some circles than others.
+Bottom line though … Jezebel had not only "taken the bit in her teeth" to teach the church, but she was teaching them blatant immorality as well!